openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `''`
 **Changeable:** Yes

-This option has effect only if the subGrid option is set to true.
-This option points to the url from which we get the data for the subgrid. jqGrid adds the id of the row to this url as parameter.
-If there is a need to pass additional parameters, use the params option in subGridModel.
+This option has effect only if the `subGrid` option is set to `true`.
+This option points to the url from which we get the data for the subgrid. jqGrid adds the id of the row to this URL as parameter.
+If there is a need to pass additional parameters, use the `params` option in `subGridModel`.
 See Subgrid

 ### `subGridWidth`
 **Type:** integer